Professor Anna McNamara

 Whilst Director of Student Experience, Anna created the GSA Gillian Lynne Choreography Competition, the GSA Sir Richard Stilgoe Song Writing Competition and the GSA Morag Morris Spoken Word Competition, as well as initiating a formalised whole school student voice system.

 An experienced programme leader, Anna has designed, written and created GSA's BA (Hons) Theatre, BA (Hons) Applied and Contemporary Theatre, MA Theatre and MFA Theatre programmes.
 She has taught on the Foundation Acting, Foundation Musical Theatre, BA Acting, BA Actor Musician, BA Applied and Contemporary Theatre, BA Dance, BA Musical Theatre, BA Theatre, BA Theatre and Performance, MA Creative Practices and Direction, MA Theatre, MFA Acting and MFA Musical Theatre programmes at GSA.
+She has also taught on the university's PG Cert in Learning and Teaching in Higher Education.

 Anna has served on a number of committees at university and faculty level.
 At university level she has been a member of Senate, the Teaching Quality and Valuing Teaching working group, the Student Experience Subcommittee, the Student Success Subcommittee, the Quality and Standards Subcommittee, the Student Charter task and finish group, the Nudges Project task and finish group, the Quality Curriculum Management task and finish group, and the university Curriculum Design Review advisory groups for Wellbeing and for Assessment.
 At faculty level she has served on the FASS Executive Board, the FASS Learning and Teaching Committee/Education Forum, the FASS International Engagement Committee and the FASS Student & Staff Exchange Committee.

 Anna has chaired numerous validation panels and been a panelist on periodic review and enhancement panels for programmes across the university and for other institutions nationally.
-She is also an experienced external examiner and external reviewer, having worked in a range of roles with Royal Birmingham Conservatoire, University of the Arts Bournemouth, University Centre Colchester and Goldsmiths, University of London.
+She is also an experienced external examiner and external reviewer, having worked in a range of roles with Drama Studio London, Royal Birmingham Conservatoire, University of the Arts Bournemouth, University Centre Colchester and Goldsmiths, University of London.

 Beyond HE, Anna is a qualified school teacher holding Qualified Teacher Status (QTS) and has worked in the state and independent sectors in mainstream and specialist school settings extensively, as well as teaching drama, dance and music in Spain, Italy, Germany and Greece.
 She has been an examiner for GCSE Drama, and a professional advisor for the Trinity College London examination performance syllabi.
+She is chair of governors for a West Sussex primary school and a member of the local governing board for LIPA Sixth Form College.

 Anna trained in Musical Theatre at the Guildford School of Acting before moving into teaching, gaining an MA in Education and a PhD in Contemporary Actor Training.
 As a performer she appeared professionally in numerous commercials, voiceovers, photographic shoots, pantomimes, concerts, cabarets and galas.
 As a freelance teacher, she worked with many drama schools, as well as part-time training providers prior to joining the GSA faculty in 2011.
 She has produced, directed, choreographed and provided movement direction professionally and enjoyed a long association with the Battersea Arts Centre (BAC).